jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task1.md

 For example, let us consider the `GameObject` class.
-The objects of this class represent entities appearing on the game scene, such as the planet objects controlled by the player, consumable star objects, and others that we will add later.
+The objects of this class represent entities appearing on the game scene, such as the planet object controlled by the player, consumable star objects, and others that we will add later.
-Instances of this class will store data related to a game object, such as its position on the scene, and some functions to manipulate an object.
+Instances of this class will store data related to a game object, such as its position on the scene, and some methods to manipulate the object.

 Let us have a look at the `GameObject` class definition.
 First note that in C++ new class is defined with the help of the `class` keyword.